Cardiff Half Marathon: The 2023 Race

-2022 Races
+The 2022 Races

 The race could not go ahead in 2020 or 2021 because of the COVID-19 pandemic.
 The first ever Virtual Cardiff Half Marathon was hosted in October 2020 and again in October 2021, with thousands of people taking on the 13.1 mile distance from locations around the world.
 In 2022, the rescheduled '2020' event took place on Sunday 27 March (the 18th edition) and was the last race sponsored by Cardiff University.

 Natasha Cockram produced the run of her career over 13.1 miles to clinch the title on home soil.
 The reigning British Marathon champion slashed two minutes off her previous personal best to become the first Welsh woman to win the event since Helen Yule 18 years ago in 1:10:47.
 Refugee team runner Kadar Omar took the men's title in 62:46.

-A second edition of the race will return to its regular autumn slot on Sunday 2 October 2022 with new title sponsor Wizz Air in position, ahead of the opening of their new base at Cardiff Airport.
+The October 2022 race was sponsored by Wizz Air and saw the event raise its 20 millionth pound in charity fundraising.
+It was a double win for Kenya with race favourite Geoffrey Koech storming ahead to win the men’s elite race, finishing just one second outside of the hour mark (1:00:01).
+Kenya's Beatrice Cheserek won on her event debut in 1:06:48 ahead of compatriot Viola Chepngeno and Zewditu Aderaw of Ethiopia.